Hail Damage – What to do to Maximize your Insurance Claim

 If you are not happy with the claim amount or the claim is taking too long – that is when a public adjuster like YPA Public Adjusters works for you.
 Our experienced, bonded and licensed public adjuster will investigate your insurance claim.
 They are very helpful in maximizing and speeding up the recovery of your insurance claim.
-Give us a call (682) 267-0336
+Call us at (682) 267-0336.

 Understanding Hail Damage Claims

 We are reminded of Mother Nature’s power when severe weather hits our neighborhoods and our homes.
-Super cell thunderstorms and the destructive tornadoes that follow can bring on severe damage to our homes and property.
+Supercell thunderstorms and the destructive tornadoes that follow can bring on severe damage to our homes and property.
 When communities are damaged by these storms all homes in the neighborhood suffer significant hail damage.
-This also includes businesses, and government buildings and property – like schools and other municipal buildings.
+This also includes businesses, government buildings, and property – like schools and other municipal buildings.

-The next issue is will you be paid to replace the entire roof or if a patch/fix to partial repair the roof.
+The next issue is whether will be paid to replace the entire roof or if a patch/fixes to partially repair the roof.

 Remember knowledge and information is power when it comes to needing a claim done to your home.
 Do you know what you are entitled to in an insurance loss adjusting claim from hail damage?
-Whether you have hail damage to a built up roof, modified bitumen roof, sprayed polyurethane foam application, metal roof, cedar-shake roof or tile roofs – toto know your roof type will be helpful.
+Whether you have hail damage to a built-up roof, modified bitumen roof, sprayed polyurethane foam application, metal roof, cedar shake roof, or tile roof – knowing your roof type will be helpful.

-The roof to your home is one the most important building components of your property.
+The roof of your home is one of the most important building components of your property.
 A fair and honest claim settlement for your covered roof damages is not only important but a piece of mind.